Monday, February 29, 2016

 The child is imaginary but the drumbeat's stirring call was real.

-• Thousands of women and several hundred men dressed as women arrive at Versailles toward 16h.
-The National Guard led by La Fayette* and a crowd of men join them a few hours later.
+• Thousands of women arrive at Versailles toward 16h.
+The National Guard led by Lafayette* and a crowd of men join them a few hours later.

 Internet, no source named

-• Parisians camp out in the palace's huge courtyard:
+• The throng camps out in the palace's huge courtyard:

-La Fayette, who is responsible for the king's safety, thinks all is well, goes to sleep and does wakes up only after the mob has stormed the palace: He will be called "General Morpheus."
+ayette, who is responsible for the king's safety, thinks all is well, goes to sleep and wakes up only after the mob has stormed the palace: He will be called "General Morpheus."

 # # #

-At dawn on October 6, the mob breaks through the gates and seeks the queen to kill her:
+At dawn on October 6, people break through the gates and seek the queen to kill her:

-• Chambermaids lock the door and help her throw on a dress:
+• Chambermaids lock the door and help Marie-Antoinette throw on a dress:

 Here and below, Marie-Antoinette by Jean Delannoy with Michèle Morgan, 1956

 They take a secret passage that leads to the king's room, but he has left to look for them.
 They rush through the palace to find him.
-A locked door adds to the panic: It takes five minutes for servants to hear the terrified pounding.
+A locked door adds to the panic: It is five minutes before a servant hears the terrified pounding.

 • Two guards who try to protect the queen are killed: